 Being a touring company, we are lucky enough to see some of the best landmarks Philadelphia has to offer.
-You may already know some of the spots listed below, but there are some hidden gems we'll introduce you to as well.
-All of these spots are worth checking out and should definitely be added to your bucket list!
+You may already know some of the spots listed below, but there are some hidden gems we’ll introduce you to as well.
+All these top Philadelphia landmarks are worth checking out and should definitely be added to your bucket list!

 While some may argue that the Liberty Bell is not all it’s cracked up to be, there is no denying its’ status as a symbol of freedom and independence in America.
 As for the importance of Independence Hall, where the Declaration of Independence was signed, it might have been best put into words by the Marquis de Lafayette from France, who valiantly fought alongside our Patriot Soldiers during the Revolution.
 “Here within these sacred walls, by a council of wise and devoted patriots, and in a style worthy of the deed itself, was boldly declared the independence of these vast United States…has begun for the civilized world the era of a new and of the only true social order founded on the inalienable rights of man, the practicability and advantages of which are every day admirable demonstrated by the happiness and prosperity of your populous city.”